LLNL/axom/src/docs/sphinx/dev_guide/misc_tasks.rst

 performed at times and which are not covered in other sections.

 ===========================
-Updating Copyright Header
+Updating Copyright Headers
 ===========================

-Many Axom files in Axom contain a copyright header that includes dates, which need to be updated in the new year.
-Axom's ``scripts`` directory contains scripts that can perform this update across Axom's sources.
-Before executing the scripts, they need to be updated so they contain the new year.
-This can be done by replacing the previous year ``(Y-1)`` to the new current year ``(Y)`` and then repeating that process for the last previous year ``(Y-2)``.
-The following script shows how to update the scripts to the year 2025 using the command line.
-In future years, different numbers apply.
+Many files in Axom contain a copyright header that includes dates.
+These headers need to be updated in new calendar years.
+Axom's ``scripts`` directory contains tools that can update the date across Axom's sources.
+Before running the tools, they need to be updated so they contain the new year.
+This can be done by replacing the previous year ``(Y-1)`` to the new current year ``(Y)`` and then repeating that step for the last previous year ``(Y-2)``.
+The following commands can update the scripts to the year 2025 using the command line.
+In future years, increment the numbers.

 .. code-block:: bash